kev5873/openbvemultiplayer/Readme.md

 License
 ---
-OpenBVE is in public domain, but this multiplayer add-on is not.
-This means tcpServer.py and Multiplayer.cs are not in public domain.
-These files are instead under the [Creative Commons License](http://creativecommons.org/licenses/by-nc-sa/3.0/).
-Please read it if you plan to make additional add-ons to this.
+OpenBVE is in public domain.
+These modifications are also public domain.

 Feel free to fork this repo, submit a pull request, etc.